adityalahiri/adityalahiri.github.io/about.md

 I like to read A LOT.
 Hence, the books section on top of this page.
 I also workout, run, and learn boxing.
 If you are in, then I am always up for a cold beer or a strong espresso :smiles:

+I also write about my general life experiences at [Odes And Codes](https://odesandcodes.wordpress.com/).